kaiachain/kaia-dapp-mono/README.md

 ### Docs
 Read the [docs](/docs/README.md) in the repository for more information.

+### Bounty
+Information about our Open Source contribution bounty program

 ### Contracts
 Contains many complete smart contract implementations of various DApps